atiq-cs/note/input/posts/scm/svn.md

     svn status

 ## Running SVN Server Locally
+We complete these parts with the help of `svnadmin` tool.

-I used to use "CollabNet Subversion" to be able to do this.
-The software installed svnadmin in `C:\Program Files\CollabNet\Subversion Client`.
-Using `svnadmin` we can create repositories locally.
+I used to use "CollabNet Subversion" to accomplish this.
+The software placed svnadmin binary in `C:\Program Files\CollabNet\Subversion Client`.

+Using `svnadmin` we are able to create repositories locally.

     svnadmin create "D:\svnrepo\repo1"